All Episodes

 The American people are not idiots.

-From Tom Broco to Donna Brazil to whoever, the people that they are offending think Jesus Christ is one thing.
+From Tom Broco to Donna Brazil to whoever, the people that they are offending think Jesus Christ is one thing: truth.

 Jesus Christ is the truth.

-And the Pope, on his visit here, say he was in New York uh talking in one of his appearances, and he just said it, Jesus Christ is truth.
+And the Pope, on his visit here, say was in New York talking in one of his appearances, and he just said, Jesus Christ is truth.

 If you have any doubts, Jesus Christ is truth.

-This community organizer business is an effort to elevate this is this this is nothing so offensive.
+This community organizer business is an effort to elevate.

-I mean, that this is uh folks, you do not know what a gaff this continues to be.
+I mean, this is, folks, you do not know what a gaff this continues to be.

 Exactly.

-Hey, my main point for Colin, so I don't want to upset snerdly, um, is I was listening in the first hour of your segment, and you were talking about um all these uh uh the Lehman brothers and the uh Fannie Mae, Freddie Mac, all the government screws.
+Hey, my main point for Colin, so I don't want to upset snerdly, is I was listening to the first hour of your segment, and you were talking about all these Lehman brothers and the Fannie Mae, Freddie Mac, the other government screws.

-Look, if they if they screw everything up, which they can't be that stupid to know they're not screwing anything up, they've got in a great scapegoat in George Bush.
+Look, if they screw everything up, which they can't be that stupid to know they're not screwing anything up, they've got a great scapegoat in George Bush.

-Well, it's I think if anything with the when you were talking about um Freddie May Freddie Mack and Fannie May in particular, because they knew they were giving out lousy loans.
+Well, I think it's anything with the, and you were talking about Freddie Mac and Fannie Mae in particular, because they knew they were giving out lousy loans.

 It was lousy registration.